freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/installing-vpe.md

 Click on *File -> New Scene* and select the *Basic Indoors (HDRP)* template.
 Save it in your *Assets/Scenes* folder as `TestTable.unity`.

-In this base scene there's a plane that will [Z-fight](https://en.wikipedia.org/wiki/Z-fighting) with our imported table later.
-Select it in the *Hierarchy* and move it down a little by setting the *Y Position* under *Transform* in the *Inspector* to `-0.1`.
+In this base scene there's a *Plane* that will [Z-fight](https://en.wikipedia.org/wiki/Z-fighting) with our imported table later.
+Select it in the *Hierarchy* ( left by default) and move it down a little by setting the *Y Position* under *Transform* in the *Inspector* (right by default) to `-0.1`.
 Your scene should now look like this:

 ![TestTable Scene](unity-hdrp-test-scene.png)